fractaledmind/acidic_job/README.md

 * Persisted Attributes — when retrying jobs at later steps, we need to ensure that data created in previous steps is still available to later steps on retry.
 * Transactionally Staged Jobs — enqueue additional jobs within the acidic transaction safely
 * Custom Idempotency Keys — use something other than the job ID for the idempotency key of the job run
+* Iterable Steps — define steps that iterate over some collection fully until moving on to the next step
 * Sidekiq Callbacks — bring ActiveJob-like callbacks into your pure Sidekiq Workers
 * Sidekiq Batches — leverage the power of Sidekiq Pro's `batch` functionality without the hassle
+* Run Finished Callbacks — set callbacks for when a job run finishes fully

 ### Transactional Steps